Doug Root, The Pittsburgh Foundation

 At the Endowments, Doug was one of the founders of a quarterly magazine that uses narrative writing and documentary-style photography to explain the work of the foundation and its grantees.
 He also developed storytelling capacity on digital platforms and through social media tools on the foundation’s efforts on such issues as eliminating a serious regional air quality problem, offering better life prospects for young African American men and boys, and raising economic prospects in struggling city neighborhoods.
 At the foundation and for other organizations, he has written speeches, OpEds, blog pieces and directed public messaging campaigns featuring multi-platform advertising.
 He has extensive experience working with the news media, acting as spokesman for foundations, government and nonprofit organizations.

-After receiving a Bachelor of Arts in journalism from Pennsylvania State University, Doug began his writing and communications career as a reporter for a small suburban newspaper.
+After receiving a Bachelor of Arts in journalism from the Pennsylvania State University, Doug began his writing and communications career as a reporter for a small suburban newspaper.
 He then moved to The Pittsburgh Press, where he rose to become an award-winning senior writer for the Sunday magazine.
 When the newspaper was sold in 1994, he left daily newspaper work and completed an Alicia Patterson Foundation fellowship for documentary journalism.
-He has written for more than a dozen national and regional magazines and is the author of two nonfiction books, including a travel history guide to Pennsylvania.
-In 1998, he began to concentrate on nonprofit organizations, primarily as a writer for several years of the United Nations’ State of the World’s Children Report.
-Before joining the Endowments, Doug did some government service, working as communications director for former Pittsburgh Mayor Tom Murphy.
+He has written for more than a dozen national and regional magazines and written two books, one of them a travel history guide to Pennsylvania.
+In 1998, he began to concentrate on nonprofit organizations, including, as the writer for several years of the United Nations’ State of the World’s Children Report.
+Before moving to philanthropy, Doug did some government service, working as communications director for then Pittsburgh Mayor Tom Murphy.